liying-kwa/SUTD-50.005-Computer-Systems-Engineering-Labs-and-Programming-Assignments/README.md

 ## Lab 5: Symmetric Key Encryption and Message Digest
 A program that makes use of DES for data encryption, MD5 for creating message digests and RSA for digital signing.

+## Lab 6: Internet Domain Name System
+A lab that uses specialised network tools to perform and analyse DNS queries.
+This involves using dig to perform DNS queries and Wireshark to trace and read DNS packets sent to and from a machine.

 ## Programming Assignment 1
 A programming activity that involves building a shell and creating a daemon process, both of which are common applications of fork().